Blackjack Losing Streak Odds: Losing X Hands In a Row

 Odds of Losing 4 Blackjack Hands In a Row

-The odds of losing four consecutive blackjack hands can be calculated as follows:
+The odds of losing four consecutive blackjack hands can be calculated as:

 Odds of Losing 5 Blackjack Hands In a Row